 Our organization may consider donations to support the coverage of particular topics, but our organization maintains editorial control of the coverage.
 We will cede no right of review or influence of editorial content, nor of unauthorized distribution of editorial content.

 We are committed to transparency in every aspect of funding our organization.
 Accepting financial support does not mean we endorse donors or their products, services, or opinions.We accept gifts, grants, and sponsorships from individuals, organizations, and foundations to help with our general operations, coverage of specific topics, and special projects.
 Our news judgments are made independently–not based on or influenced by donors.
 We do not give supporters the rights to assign, review, or edit content.

+Gifts of tangible real property, personal property, securities, cryptocurrency, bequests, in-kind donations, or other such types of donations of $200,000 may only be accepted upon approval of the board of directors.
 We make public all donors who give $5,000 or more per year.
-We avoid accepting donations from anonymous sources, and we do not accept donations from government entities, political parties, elected officials, or candidates actively seeking public office.
+We avoid accepting donations from anonymous sources, and will accept anonymous donations for general support only if it is clear that sufficient safeguards have been put into place that the expenditure of that donation is made independently by our organization and in compliance with INN’s Membership Standards.
 We do not accept donations from sources who, deemed by our board of directors, present a conflict of interest with our work or compromise our independence.